 You’ve probably heard about how enriching an animated marketing video can be to enhance your marketing strategy.
-The thing is that, to get to a highly enticing, persuasive and memorable video, you have to allocate focus and dedication on developing the script (this task has its unique peculiarities, believe me).
+The thing is that, to get to a highly enticing, persuasive and memorable video, you have to allocate focus and dedication to developing the script (this task has its unique peculiarities, believe me).
 And, what’s more important to know: the script is a key element during the video production process, so if you want to get great marketing results, it’s vital to do things the right way.
 With this in mind, in today’s article we have some premium content to share with you: a free eBook on how to write an animation script for your business!
 Keep on reading and discover more!

 Let’s start by understanding what the script is: basically, it’s the message you want to convey, what the voice-over says in the video.
 We mentioned that it’s one of the most important elements in the video production process.
 Why?
 Because it sets the foundation for the rest of the stages of this process.